balderdashy/sails/CONTRIBUTING.md

 ###### No CoffeeScript.

 For consistency, all code in Sails core, including core hooks and core generators, must be written in JavaScript, not CoffeeScript or TypeScript.
-We can't merge a pull request in CofeeScript.
+We can't merge a pull request in CoffeeScript.

 ###### Contributing to an adapter